Project Nº 1: “Manuscript”

 Sketches

-#You will then create three sketches in Figma.
-These sketches should include the reading (or your chapter/
+You will then create three sketches in Figma.
+These sketches should include the reading (or your chapter/excerpt) and also your response, together.
+Make it clear which part is which.
+Each sketch direction should be distinct, and should consider/include these elements:

 - Title of the reading